 If you’ve been diagnosed with fibromyalgia, you probably have a lot of questions.
 First of all, what is fibromyalgia anyway?
-According to WebMD, Fibromyalgia is a musculoskeletal condition.
-It causes widespread muscle and joint pain peppered with fatigue.
-In addition, the pain and fatigue can lead to depression and isolation if it is not handled carefully.
-That’s why a good pain relief program can be important.
+Fibromyalgia is a musculoskeletal condition that causes widespread muscle and joint pain peppered with fatigue.
+In addition, pain and fatigue can lead to depression and isolation if it is not handled carefully.
+That’s why a good pain relief program is important.

-However, if you suffer from the condition, there are numerous things you can do on your own to help control pain and make it more manageable.
-We’ve gathered five of those suggestions here for you.
+If you suffer from fibromyalgia, there are numerous things you can do on your own to help control pain and make it more manageable.
+Here are five ways to help reduce fibromyalgia pain:

 - Reduce Your Stress Level – While it may not be possible to remove all stressors from your life, anything you can do to take stress down a level or two will help.
 This may mean letting go of obligations, adjusting your work schedule, or asking someone you know and trust for help.
 It is well worth the effort if it keeps you feeling better inside and out.